jishminor/train-spotter/README.md

 # Train Spotter

-A Jetson Xavier AGX application that uses DeepStream to analyse a rail-and-road scene, detect trains and track vehicles, record events to persistent storage, and expose both an on-device HDMI overlay and a lightweight web dashboard with live and historical views.
+A Jetson Xavier AGX application that uses DeepStream to analyse a rail-and-road scene, detect trains and track vehicles, record events to persistent storage, and expose a lightweight web dashboard with live and historical views.

 ## High-level Features
 - DeepStream-based video pipeline with CSI/USB camera support.
 - Train presence detection with duration logging.
 - Vehicle tracking and per-lane counts.
-- HDMI overlay showing live inference results directly on the device.
-- Web dashboard hosting live MJPEG stream and historical event summaries.
+- Web dashboard exposing low-latency WebRTC live view plus historical event summaries (with a dedicated signaling service).
 - SQLite-backed persistence for robust storage on performant embedded hardware.

 ## Repository Structure